 OECD Home › Directorate for Employment, Labour and Social Affairs › Latest Documents

-OECD has launched a series of reports in 16 countries including France.
+OECD has launched a series of reports in 16 countries including Greece.
 Each report contains a survey of the main barriers to employment for young people, an assessment of the adequacy and effectiveness of existing measures to improve the transition from school to work.

 This report analyzes current labour market outcomes of Arab-Israelis by various socio-demographic characteristics.
 It also examines quality of employment indicators such as type of occupation and income from work, and indicators of job satisfaction...